Portfolio: General Administration, Safety, and Services

 • Gelderland-South Safety Region

-Replacement of the portfolio by Alderman R.A.N.
+Replacement of the portfolio by Alderman .A.N.
 Reuvers

-• Chair of the Rivierenland Region Recreation & Tourism Focus Group
+• Chair of the Rivierenland Region Recreation & Tourism Task Force

-• Member of the general board of the Gelderland South Safety Region
+• Member of the General Board of the Gelderland Zuid Safety Region

 • Member of the Rivierenland Mayors' Association

-• Member of the Nijmegen and Surrounding Area Mayors' Association
+• Member of the Nijmegen and Surrounding Areas Mayors' Association

-• Member of the Administrative Committee for Low-Flight Areas, Ministry of Defense
+• Member of the Defense Low-Altitude Flight Zones Administrative Committee

 Other